The Invisibility of Pain, Disconnection & Isolation

 (picture modified from Sergey Nivens Shutterstock)

-Invisibility of pain and isolation can contribute to us blaming our bodies/ourselves, although this is a natural reaction over time it contributes to a lack of trust and commonly not liking or loving our body and what we feel is more pain and we may withdraw further from what matters to us.
-It is common for people to have lost trust in their body and/or not like their body and to have disconnected from their body.
+Invisibility of pain and isolation can contribute to us blaming our bodies/ourselves, although this is a natural reaction over time it contributes to a lack of trust in our body and not liking/loving our body & increased shame.
 When we disconnect from our body in a loving way we only see it through the lenses of pain, shame and criticism which increase the pain volume and the secondary suffering.

-We could summarise what happens when we feel isolated and have disconnected from ourselves, others, our world in general by remembering that the threat system is on hyper-drive, the secondary suffering increases, and we stop engaging in what’s most meaningful in life.
-Some key points in this are:
+We could summarise what happens when we feel isolated and have disconnected from ourselves & others and our world in general by remembering that the threat system is on hyper-drive, shame is commonly present, the secondary suffering increases, and we stop engaging in what’s most meaningful in life.
+Some of the important points so far:

-• We feel ‘negatively’ judged by others from our perceptions of what they are thinking, or analysis of things that have been said
+• We feel ‘negatively’ judged by others from our perceptions of what they are thinking, or analysis of things that have been said, previous experiences & beliefs

-• We disconnect from ourselves and connect in a certain way (commonly through self-criticism)
+• We disconnect from ourselves and connect in a certain way (commonly through self-criticism), we lose trust in out body/self in general

-• We get hooked in things like self-criticism, guilt, frustration, and anxiety – our threat systems become more dominant.
+• We get hooked up in things like self-criticism, guilt, frustration, and anxiety – our threat systems becomes more dominant, the nervous system is dysregulated more often.
+These are all part of secondary suffering.

-When we become aware of the actions we are taking, understand the feelings and emotions underneath in a compassionate way we can see the different choice points and take the most helpful action.
+When we become aware of the actions we are taking and understand the feelings and emotions underneath our behaviour in a compassionate way we can see the different choice points and then take different action, wise action (from our compassionate self, alined with relieving suffering & aligned with our values).

 What can help?